tonywww/contact-form/README.md

 To prevent spammers from being able to abuse your contact form, reCAPTCHA has been integrated by default. reCAPTCHA is a free service from Google which can prevent automated scripts from using your form.

-This contact form has been integrated with reCAPTCHA v2 with the Checkbox challenge.
+This contact form has been integrated with reCAPTCHA v2 invisible.
 To use this, you will need to setup your site in reCAPTCHA like so:

 1. Go to the reCAPTCHA admin console: https://www.google.com/recaptcha/admin/create
 2. Enter a label you can use to identify your website.